“Nature builds the world with forms and numbers. “Helena Bławatska

 According to the German philosopher Leibniz, a substance is also a monad, i.e. a simple substance included in complex things.
 They are atoms of nature, i.e. the soul in which the whole world is reflected.
-The word soul describes a combination of certain elements – nitrogen, hydrogen, and oxygen, which I wrote about in one of the previous articles.
+The word soul describes a combination of certain elements – nitrogen, hydrogen, and oxygen.
+I wrote about this in one of the previous articles.

 Elements have specific chemical and physical properties and cannot be broken down into other substances by simple chemical reactions.
 They also create what we traditionally call matter in our reality, that is, everything that takes up space and has mass.